zzzprojects/docs/eval-expression.net/pages/documentations/safe-mode.md

 ---
 Name: Safe Mode Option
-LastMod: 2024-03-22
+LastMod: 2025-07-04
 ---

 # Safe Mode Option

 ### Problem
 You want to allow your users to create and evaluate some generic expression.
-However, you need to limit access on what user can do!
+However, you need to limit access on what the user can do!

 ### Solution
 Use the **SafeMode** property.